-Senator Matsunaga.
+Senator MATSUNAGA.
 That is correct.
-Secretary Goldberg.
-That provision Secretary GOLDBERG.
+Secretary GOLDBERG.
 That provision, of course, is in that bill.
 Let's see; you had one other point, Mr. Chairman, that I wanted to respond to.
 Oh, yes, with respect to what would happen if we had a ratcheting down of U.S. domestic support programs for sugar, we don't believe and I don't think any study has shown that the U.S. sugar price is within reach of what is currently the world market price.